 Follow the sample and make the necessary changes when you want to integrate the model, via API, into your production application.

-You can view the secondary dataset configuration used in the deployment from the Deployments > Settings tab.
+You can view the secondary dataset configuration used in the deployment from the Predictions > Settings tab.

 Batch prediction considerations¶